Blog post graphic for free piano scams and avoiding the baby grand giveaway.

 That’s a lesson most of us have had to learn, and hopefully you haven’t had to learn it the hard way.

-In case you need a reminder, please do heed our warning.
+In case you need a reminder, please do heed this warning.
 There are some pretty convincing scams for free pianos going around. . . .

 We’ve talked about why you shouldn’t get a “free piano” before.
 There are cases where a real person is willing to donate their piano as long as you can cover the $300+ move.
 It’s a risk we don’t advise most people take — but we don’t think they’re inherently scams.